Ben Affleck and Charlie Hunnam Gear Up in Quiet Netflix Release 'Triple Frontier'

 Photo: Netflix

-Triple Frontier is the kind of throwback man-on-a-mission movie that Hollywood studios don’t make anymore.
+Triple Frontier is the kind of throwback men-on-a-mission movie that Hollywood studios don’t make anymore.
 The testosterone-infused tale about a group of former Special Forces operatives who reunite to plan a heist in a sparsely populated multi-border zone of South America was stuck in development hell before being rescued by Netflix, who celebrated with a star-studded premiere on March 3 at Lincoln Center in New York City.

 Manly movies: ‘Butch Cassidy and the Sundance Kid’ Proves That Legends Never Die